cshireman/chris-ui/README.md

 ## Overview

 ChrisUI provides a rich collection of 50+ reusable SwiftUI components that follow Apple's Human Interface Guidelines and modern SwiftUI best practices.
 Each component is fully documented, accessible, and supports both light and dark modes.
+This is a library, so each of the components are meant to be copied to your project directly for customization.
+This is not a framework that you import into your project.

 ## Features